zulip/zulip-mobile/docs/howto/ios-tips.md

 2. Within the repo, `$ open ios/ZulipMobile.xcworkspace/` to open
    Xcode.
 Make sure you choose the one that ends in .xcworkspace, not .xcodeproj.
-3. Change BundleIdentifier for both ZulipMobile and ZulipMobileTests to a unique string, e.g. `<username>ZulipMobile` in the 'General Tab' of your project.
+3. Change BundleIdentifier for ZulipMobile to a unique string, e.g.
+   `<username>ZulipMobile` in the 'General Tab' of your project.
 4. Select your device as the `build target` (from [this guide](https://reactnative.dev/docs/running-on-device))
 5. Hit the `build and run` button (make sure your device is unlocked)
 6. If it's the first time you're running the app, you need to trust the